Classification is a tag 🏷️ that helps you group data assets of similar access policies.

 Click the third tab from the right, labeled "Profile".

-The data quality profile will then run and auto-classify the table's columns as PII if they match the conditions given in the bot's algorithm (see the previous section).
+The Auto-detect Classification bot will then run and auto-classify the table's columns as PII if they match the conditions given in the bot's algorithm (see the previous section).

 Want to know more about classification?
 Read the article on this topic below 👇